 Are you ready to be a professional freelance writer?
 Let’s get started!

-Personalized domain and email address
+Invest In Yourself with a Personalized domain and email address

 Did you know aol.com is still a thing?
 Neither did I until I received a pitch email from an AOL account.
 If you’ve got one of these relics (or a Hotmail, Juno, or something else older than a class of 2020 graduate), ditch it.
 It screams outdated and unprofessional.

 If you’re using any free email provider, you’re doing yourself a disservice.
 Yahoo?
 You must enjoy being hacked. iCloud?
 It’s great for sending Animoji to friends but not for sending proposals to clients.
 Gmail?
-The reigning king of all email is extremely popular, there are 1.5 billion users after all, but it doesn’t help you stand out from the crowd.
+The reigning king of all email is trendy, there are 1.5 billion users after all, but it doesn’t help you stand out from the crowd.